-Table 4, column 1 presents the results from our estimate of equation (6), restricting the sample to data three years before the liberalization and three years after.
+Table 4 (Column 1) presents the results from our estimate of Equation (6), restricting the sample to data three years before the liberalization and three years after.
 We cluster the standard errors by year to account for potential cross-country correlation in the wage growth residuals.
-Column 1 of Table 4 shows that after accounting for the effects of inflation stabilization, trade liberalization, the Brady Plan, and privatization, the coefficient on LIBERALIZE is 0.031.
-This implies that relative to the control group, the average growth rate of the typical country's real wage exceeds its long-run mean by 3.1 percentage points per year during liberalization episodes.
+Column (1) of Table 4 shows that after accounting for the effects of inflation stabilization, trade

-The impact of other economic reforms on the growth rate of the real wage is not as robust as that of liberalization, but we do find some significant effects of inflation stabilization and privatization when the regression specification includes these variables individually.
-The coefficient estimates demonstrate that controlling for the other economic reforms that tend to accompany liberalization does not reduce the impact of capital account opening on the growth rate of the real wage.
+The impact of other economic reforms on the growth rate of the real wage is not as robust as that of liberalization, but we do find some significant effects of inflation stabilization and privatization when the regression specification includes these variables individually.14 The coefficient estimates demonstrate that controlling for the other economic reforms that tend to accompany liberalization does not reduce the impact of capital account opening on the growth rate of the real wage.
 This reinforces our confidence in the accuracy of the reform dates and the relevance of the corresponding dummy variables as controls.

-Column 2 of Table 4 estimates equation (6) using data that spans the entire sample to show that the impact of liberalization on real wage growth is robust to potential concerns about the length of the pre-liberalization window used for estimation.
+Column 2 of Table 4 estimates Equation (6) using data that spans the entire sample to show that the impact of liberalization on real wage growth is robust to potential concerns about the length of the pre-liberalization window used for estimation.
 The coefficient on LIBERALIZE is 0.036 and is significant at the 1 percent level.

 Turning from economic reforms to statistical issues, researchers do not always know whether the precise form of the dependence in residuals is time-series or cross-sectional in nature.
 As a way of addressing this concern, Petersen (2009) suggests a less parametric estimation approach that clusters on two dimensions simultaneously (e.g., country and time).
-Petersen's approach uses the following estimate of the variance-covariance matrix, which combines the standard errors clustered by country with the standard errors clustered by time: $V{Country\&Time} = V{COUNTRY} + V{Time} - V{White}$ .
+Petersen's approach uses the following estimate of the variance-covariance matrix, which combines the standard errors clustered by country with the standard errors clustered by time: $V{Country \& Time} = V{Country} + V{Time} - V{White}$.15